F5-CSA-TEAM/nms-terraform-aws/README.md

 - Ensure NGINX cert and Key are in the running directory

-- Create default keypair (run "ssh-geygen")
+- Ensure there is a default keypair on your machine in ~/.ssh/ (run "ssh-keygen -t rsa -b 4096")

 ### Deploy NGINX Management Suite (NMS) with API Connectivity Manager (ACM)